mationai/mation-spec/README.md

 ## Mid Priority
 [ ] Meta variables
+[ ] String templates
 [ ] Code block values
-[ ] Syntax highlighter for online editors
+[ ] Syntax highlighter for browser editors
 [ ] Syntax highlighter for major editors
 [ ] Parser for other languages

+## Anti-Roadmap

+To keep Mation simple, it will not support:
+- String line continuations - use string templates for multi-line strings